MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Methodology

-where \(s_{\alpha,i,k}\) is the micro-level sentiment of bond \(i\) calculated from ABSA, and \(s_{\beta,i,k}\) is the meso-level sentiment of bond \(i\) calculated from SLSA.
-We directly add them together based on the assumption in the CAPM model~\cite{markowitz1991foundations} that systematic risk (industry-specific) and unsystematic risk (firm-specific) are independent and additive.
-Moreover, we standardize meso-level component to ensure they are on a comparable scale.
-We assume that the additive formulation can more comprehensively assess and reflect market expectations.
-In Section.~\ref{exp:BDRF}, we also design experiments to demonstrate that the additive strategy yields better performance for BDRF compared to treating them as separate variables.
-Finally, we get the sentiment time series of each bond:

-when \( k = K \) is the current time, it integrates historical data for real-time inference, and when \( k = K \) is a past date, it backtests.
-On days with fewer texts, a bond's sentiment is driven by its industry's sentiment, indicating lower market attention and a greater reliance on industry factors.
+where $\hat{s}_{i,k}$ denotes the aggregated sentiment time series of bond $i$ at time step $k$.
+When \( k = K \) is the current time, it uses historical data for real-time inference, and when \( k = K \) is a past date, it backtests.
+On days with fewer texts, a bond's sentiment is driven by its industry, reflecting lower market attention and heavier reliance on industry factors.
+The aggregation AttnMLP takes two sentiment series as input, maps each through a linear layer to latent embeddings, applies cross-attention between the embeddings, and then uses another linear layer with one-dimensional output to produce a sequence of the same length as the input.

 However, not every bond or industry has daily text coverage, resulting in sparse time series with many neutral zeros.
-Text impacts persist beyond the publication day \cite{chong2007framing}.
-To address it, we design a duration function \(h(\cdot)\) to interpolate \(\{\hat{s}_{i,k}\}_{k=1}^{K}\), smoothing sequences and capturing lasting text effects:
+To address it, we design a duration function \(h(\cdot)\) to smooth \(\hat{s}_{i,k}\):

-where we choose \textit{wavelet smoothing} as the duration function \(h(\cdot)\), which is widely used in time series analysis and has been proven effective in noise reduction, missing data imputation, and capturing data trends \cite{nerlove2014analysis}.
+where we choose \textit{wavelet smoothing} as the duration function \(h(\cdot)\), which has been proven effective in missing data imputation, and capturing data trends.

 Notably, sentiment $s$ is initially continuous.
 In ABSA and SLSA, for convenience, it is converted into a polarity classification task.
-After summation and \(h(\cdot)\), the resulting values do not correspond to extreme points in most cases, and they may exceed the value range \([-1, 1]\) of individual texts.
+After aggregation and \(h(\cdot)\), the resulting values do not correspond to extreme points in most cases, and they may exceed the value range \([-1, 1]\) of individual texts.

 {\mathbf{X}} {\mathbf{y}}